apache/flink-web/faq.md

 ### The slot allocated for my task manager has been released.
 What should I do?

-A `java.lang.Exception: The slot in which the task was executed has been released.
-Probably loss of TaskManager` usually occurs when there are big garbage collection stalls.
+If you see a `java.lang.Exception: The slot in which the task was executed has been released.
+Probably loss of TaskManager` even though the TaskManager did actually not crash, it means that the TaskManager was unresponsive for a time.
+That can be due to network issues, but is frequently due to long garbage collection stalls.
-In this case, a quick fix would be to use the G1 garbage collector.
-It works incrementally and it often leads to lower pauses.
-Furthermore, you can dedicate more memory to the user code (e.g. 0.4 per system and 0.6 per user).
+In this case, a quick fix would be to use an incremental Garbage Collector, like the G1 garbage collector.
+It usually leads to shorter pauses.
+Furthermore, you can dedicate more memory to the user code by reducing the amount of memory Flink grabs for its internal operations (see configuration of TaskManager managed memory).

 If both of these approaches fail and the error persists, simply increase the TaskManager's heartbeat pause by setting AKKA_WATCH_HEARTBEAT_PAUSE (akka.watch.heartbeat.pause) to a greater value (e.g. 600s).
 This will cause the JobManager to wait for a heartbeat for a longer time interval before considering the TaskManager lost.